tlack/xxl/README.md

 All the looping verbs have short names that end in `:`.

-`many` looks complex, but isn't.
+Line 5: `many` looks complex, but isn't.
 Its purpose is to handle multiple-item collections (called vectors in XXL).
 In our case, we have to worry about two main ones: character vectors (strings) and dictionaries.

 First, we store the value of `x` as `el` (element).
 Then we extract the value's type using the `type` verb, and then use the `case` verb to decide how to treat all the different types.